odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

 - Error: ``Fecha/Número Resolucion Invalido RECHAZO- CAF Vencido : (Firma_DTE[AAAA-MM-DD] -
   CAF[AAAA-MM-DD]) &gt; 6 meses.``

-  *Hint:* Try to add a new CAF related to this document as the one you’re using is expired.
+  *Hint:* Try to add a new CAF related to this document as the one you're using is expired.

 - Error: ``Element '{http://www.sii.cl/SiiDte%7DRutReceptor': This element is not expected.
 Expected is ( {http://www.sii.cl/SiiDte%7DRutEnvia ).``